OHSU surgeons are leaders in gender-diverse care. We provide specialized services tailored to the needs and goals of each patient. We offer:

 - Lipofilling (transferring fat using liposuction and filling)

-Body: Hormone treatment may not result in fat distribution consistent with your gender.
-We offer liposuction and fat grafting to shape these areas of the body.
+Hormone treatment may not result in fat distribution consistent with your gender.
+We offer liposuction and fat grafting to reshape areas of the body.